CoAdapTree/varscan_pipeline/README.md

 # VarScan and CRISP poolseq pipeline

+Call SNPs and INDELs across pooled populations using CRISP and VarScan.

 ---
 ## Assumed environment
 1. Access to an HPC with a scheduler (e.g., slurm, SGE, PBS, TORQUE) - this pipeline assumes slurm with the Compute Canada servers in mind (not meant as a deployable 'program')